iron-io/iron_go/README.md

 <!---

-TODO: REWRITE IT FOR GO (COPYPASTED FROM RUBY)
+TODO: IMPLEMENT IT AND REWRITE IT FOR GO (COPYPASTED FROM RUBY CLIENT LIB)

 ## Queue Alerts